 Our Edtech platform enables a student to learn through every stage of their development.
-We believe learning and discovery is a critical lifelong activity and we have acquired companies that are leading the way in 21st century entrepreneur education at each stage of life that then can integrate and align into a full lifelong curriculum.
+We believe learning and discovery are critical lifelong activities and we have acquired companies with courses and content that we plan to integrate and align into a full lifelong curriculum.
 Following the completion of the IPO Acquisitions, we plan to add their courses to GeniusU, providing a full lifelong learning pathway that can be accessed by our community globally, with the direction of our Genie AI and with the support of our global and local faculty.